 Whether it’s a blow-out fight or a slow drift apart, a friendship breakup can be as gutting as ending a romantic relationship.
 I’ve had more than my share of girls I considered a best friend move out of my life and it’s one of the most heart-wrenching feelings I’ve ever experienced.
-When you’ve shared tons of laughs, secrets, dreams, and fun times together, letting go is tough!
+When you’ve shared tons of laughs, secrets, dreams, and fun times together, letting go of a best friend is tough!
+But guess what?
+You can get through it!
+The key is to let yourself grieve, distract yourself with other people and activities, and move on with your life.
 If you’re going through a friendship breakup, follow our tips to feel better fast.

 This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!